-It’s officially springtime in Northern Utah and Southern Idaho!
+It’s almost springtime in Northern Utah and Southern Idaho!
 Many people welcome the warming temperatures with open arms.
 Unfortunately, the start of spring is also the start of the pest season.
 As winter comes to a close, pests that were less active throughout the year will come back out with a vengeance!
 To protect your property from the many pest threats this time of year, it’s best to implement pest prevention measures into your spring cleaning routine this year.
-Keep reading for expert tips from the team here at Specialized Pest Control & Lawn Care.
+Keep reading for expert tips from the team here at Rentokil.

 What Pests Are Common in Spring?